qihongl/dnd-lstm/README.md

 ### Results

-Behaviorally, when the model encounters a previously-seen trial, the choice accuracy jumps to ceiling immediately.
+Behaviorally, when the model encounters a previously-seen trial, the choice accuracy is better than chance at t == 0.
 By task design, this is only possible if the model can retrieve the correct episodic memory.

 <img src="https://github.com/qihongl/dnd-lstm/blob/master/figs/correct-rate.png" width=450>